 Studying the Bible with the Recovery Version

-One good way to study the Bible is by its important topics, so BfA is providing these Bible study outlines for you as a start.
-Each study will take you through a particular topic.
-These studies are designed to be used with the Recovery Version and its invaluable study notes, outlines, cross-references, and other features.
-The notes, in particular, greatly help to open up the meaning of the verses and provide a deeper understanding of each topic.
+One good way to study the Bible is by its important topics, so Bibles for America provides some Bible study outlines for you as a start.
+Each study takes you through a particular topic using the Recovery Version and its invaluable study notes, outlines, cross-references, and other features.
+The notes, in particular, unlock the meaning of the verses and provide a deeper understanding of each topic.

-How to use the studies
+How to use the Bible study outlines

 Nourished for growth